Lotti Brown Designs - Art to connect with the energy of the natural world...

 Starting to Design

 My very first designs were of the retired greyhound I had then - Ginger - and they were created using Powerpoint.

 These designs actually quickly became very popular, and led to me having my own range of collars with collar-maker MeggieMoo in Denmark.
 You can read more about this here.

-Encouraged, I began taking classes in textile and surface pattern design, and learning as much as possible about the industry, and about the computer programmes (Adobe Illustrator and Photoshop), and practising with my designing...
+Encouraged, I began taking classes in textile and surface pattern design, and learning as much as possible about the industry, and about the computer programmes (Adobe Illustrator and Photoshop), and practising with my art and designing...